Luxury in Fashion: Meaning and Evolution

 - Prêt-à-porter (or ready to wear)

-Prêt-à-porter fashion includes creations that are ready to wear and, therefore, designed to meet the stylistic and functional needs of a wider audience than Haute Couture creations.
+Prêt-à-porter fashion includes ready-to-wear creations and, therefore, designed to meet the stylistic and functional needs of a wider audience than Haute Couture creations.

 Experiential luxury: Cumini's vision

-The values that emerged during the article are central to the corporate vision of Cumini, which has become an exclusive point of reference for luxury fashion, with an international and sophisticated clientele.
+The values that emerged throughout the article are central to Cumini's corporate vision, which has become an exclusive point of reference for luxury fashion, with a sophisticated, international clientele.

-The refined atmosphere of our boutiques has given our customers, since 1948, an experiential luxury enhanced by personalized consultations from our style experts.
+Since 1948, the refined atmosphere of our boutiques has offered our customers experiential luxury, enhanced by personalized consultations from our style experts.

-Explore our exclusive selection of the most internationally appreciated fashion houses also in our online boutique .
+Explore our exclusive selection of the most internationally renowned fashion houses also in our online boutique .